Los Angeles Prostitution Lawyer

 I also defend pimping and pandering cases.

-DO NOT CAVE TO THE PRESSURE TO PLEAD GUILTY.
+DO NOT CAVE TO THE PRESSURE TO PLEAD GUILTY AND TAKE A CONVICTION.
 All too often, people charged with prostitution related offenses feel they have no choice but to plead to the charge.
 DON’T DO IT.
-If you are convicted of violating Cal.
-Penal Code 647(b), the offense is “priorable.”
-This means that every time you are ever convicted of another prostitution offense, the punishments will get more severe every time.
+If you are convicted of violating California Penal Code 647(b), there could be serious collateral consequences for your employment, immigration, of your family stability.

 Here’s a few answers to common questions from prostitution defense attorney, Jerod Gunsberg:

 1) THERE IS NO RECORDING.
 I handle a lot of prostitution cases, and for routine prostitution cases carried out by the LAPD, I have never encountered a case in which the police produce an audio or video recording of the alleged transaction.
 The police do this so they can say write whatever they want in their reports regardless of the truth.
 They do this because they think a jury will believe them over the person accused of the offense.
 I know how to effectively deal with this issue.

 3) ARE THESE CASES WORTH FIGHTING?
 YES!
 Even if you don’t qualify for the diversion program or can’t accept the diversion program, you can and should fight this case.
 Remember: There’s a lot can be done on these cases.
 Don’t just show up to court and accept the first thing offered.
 You owe it to yourself to at least all an experienced prostitution defense lawyer to discuss your case.